-Learn How To Make Chocolate Milk using rich a rich homemade syrup that makes this the BEST chocolate milk you will ever have!
+Learn How To Make Chocolate Milk using a rich homemade syrup that makes this the BEST chocolate milk you will ever have!

-Once you learn How To Make Chocolate milk with this easy homemade chocolate syrup recipe you’ll never make it any other way again!
+Once you learn How To Make Chocolate milk with this easy homemade chocolate syrup recipe, you’ll never make it any other way again!
 The syrup alone is the reason this recipe is the absolute best!

 Without it, your milk would just be ordinary.
-But instead, this recipe gives you an ice-cold chocolate milk that’s rich, creamy, and deliciously chocolaty!
+But instead, this recipe gives you ice-cold chocolate milk that’s rich, creamy, and deliciously chocolaty!

 Both kids AND adults will be begging for this chocolate milk!